 - How do I make sure I stay on track during treatment?

-The normal first stage of treatment is detox.
+Detox from alcohol or substance misuse in a clinic can last anywhere from a few days to several weeks, depending on multiple factors.
 The pace of your treatment can vary.
 For example, for those with lighter intake levels, progression beyond the detox phase of clinic work can happen in just a few days.
-Sometimes, detox will last much longer.
-This level of variance between individuals is very normal.
+Sometimes it will take longer than this to get a clear head again.
+This variation is natural.

 - Give me an idea of how each day is structured, whilst in treatment?

 - How do I arrange to see inside the clinic, before admitting?

 - When do I get to start taking part in the therapeutic help inside the clinic?

 Addiction Treatment & Covid-19

 Rehab is almost always a group exercise, even at higher end clinics.

 Only with the support of others on the journey, can we hope to make a full recovery.